ISLS Annual Meeting 2021 (Online Event)

 - Support young researchers in their effort to enter the learning sciences / CSCL research community.

 Doctoral Consortium activities are organized in diverse participation modes.
-At this moment we are not sure whether the conference will be hybrid or fully online, but we will do our best to preserve all elements that made previous Doctoral Consortium Workshops a success.
 Participants will have opportunities to familiarize each other with their dissertation project and highlight specific aspects they would like to have further discussion on.
 Based on the common issues and themes identified (theoretical models, research design and questions, pedagogy and technology, data collection, methods of analysis, etc.) participants will receive support from expert mentors to engage in further inquiry and discussion.
 Participants will work on the various problems and issues identified, making reference to their own dissertation project and the broader field of the Learning Sciences or CSCL.

 Who should apply?